CPAP Pressure Settings

 • Body weight: Having obesity can exacerbate breathing disruptions during sleep, and pressure levels may need to be modified in response to changes in body weight.

-• Sleeping position: Sleeping on your back can worsen OSA, and a person’s sleeping position may influence how much air leaks out from around the mask.
+• Sleeping position: Sleeping on your back can worsen OSA, and a person’s sleep position may influence how much air leaks out from around the mask.
 CPAP pressure is usually configured to eliminate breathing disruptions in every sleeping position.

 • Facial anatomy: Pressure levels may need to account for certain aspects of facial anatomy that can impact breathing during sleep and how effectively air from a CPAP can be delivered.